 Remove all snow from the roof of your vehicle.
 It is illegal and dangerous to leave snow on the roof whilst driving.

 Clear all ice from the windscreen and mirrors before driving off.
 Using the air conditioner on the windscreen will help to demist.

-If leaving you car for overnight or longer lift you windscreen wipers slightly off the windscreen use a plastic bag or a small stick to keep just off the glass
+If leaving your car overnight or longer lift your windscreen wipers slightly off the windscreen using a plastic bag or a small stick to keep just off the glass.

 Have in your vehicle in a handy spot the following items:-